d2l-ai/d2l-en/chapter_modern_recurrent-networks/seq2seq.md

 #  Sequence to Sequence
 :label:`sec_seq2seq`

 The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output for a sequence input, as demonstrated in :numref:`fig_seq2seq`.
-Both the encoder and the decoder use recurrent neural networks (RNNs) to handle sequence inputs with different length.
+Both the encoder and the decoder use recurrent neural networks (RNNs) to handle sequence inputs of variable length.
 The hidden state of the encoder is used directly to initialize the decoder hidden state to pass information from the encoder to the decoder.

 ![The sequence to sequence model architecture.](../img/seq2seq.svg) :label:`fig_seq2seq`